MatthewGRowe/CleanWeb/content/html/html1.md

 #Link is case sensitive!
 thumbnail = "img/html/cover1.png" #Thumbnail image

-lead = "Get up and running with HTML, CSS and Javascript, this guide will enable you to build a simple interactive website." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page
+lead = "Get up and running with HTML, CSS and Javascript, this guide will enable you to build a simple interactive website.
+This guide has been written to enable you to work through the creation of an interactive website.
+Feel free to add features and adjust the settings in the template.
+There is a Zip file of basics included in link." # Lead text

+comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page